unbibium/dcpu-cbmbasic/README.md

 fair bit of 6502 assembly, and have reverse engineered a couple of Atari 2600 games in college.
 So I started looking online for online disassemblies of various BASICs.
-As it turned out, no BASIC was obviously the simplest.
-I thought that Woz's Integer BASIC would be a prime candidate, since I wouldn't have to muck around with floating point math.
-But I wasn't as familiar with it as I was with the Atari 8-bit BASIC, or with Commodore 64 BASIC V2.
-I also knew that there was a Unix port of CBM BASIC, so it was possible to decouple the BASIC interpreter from the KERNAL, or so I imagined.
-Besides, Atari BASIC was slow.
-So, I looked up the CBM BASIC disassembly and got started.
+As it turned out, no BASIC was obviously the simplest, but CBM BASIC seemed to have the fewest pitfalls.

-I soon discovered that since the BASIC was included in the machine's ROM, it wasn't as decoupled from teh KERNAL as I'd hoped.
-But then I decided that a BASIC interpreter, in and of itself, wasn't anything anyone would bother looking at for very long.
-If I could port the entire KERNAL and BASIC, I could make a DCPU-16 machine that behaved as though it were another CBM-manufactured machine, like some kind of 16-bit Plus-4.
+As I progressed, I realized that if I could port the entire KERNAL and BASIC, I could make a DCPU-16 machine that behaved as though it were another CBM-manufactured machine, like some kind of 16-bit Plus-4.

 As much fun as it would be to pretend that a CBM-style kernal was available in the 0x10c universe, there are a few things about the